sabajt/OdinSDL3GPUDemo/README.md

 ```

 ## Geometry based graphics
 This example does not include any textures as images rendering, except for TTF text.
 The models are either hard coded vertices, or generated in code based on points of a circle.
-See `pack_geo_collider.odin` for how the circle-based vertices are constructed.
+The `pack_radius_particle` funciton is an example of building a circle-based model.

 ## Batch rendering with arbitrary geometry
 Most of the models are drawn in just a couple draw calls for performance.
 This means that thousands of models can be drawn to the screen at once with no issue.
 The technique I used is based off of Evan Hemsley's sprite batching article https://moonside.games/posts/sdl-gpu-sprite-batcher/.